surbhigemlawala/Batheny-s-Pie/README.md

 # Batheny-s-Pie
-Showcase the skills of HTML, CSS and Javascript
+Showcase the skill sets of HTML, CSS and Javascript